d3x0r/Starbase-Ships/README.md

 - no warp, no cargo, 2 hour propellant range 4 hour fuel range.
 - single generator

+## Vigil Mini (LD)

+- same as Vigil Mini, but replaces small propellant with large, and T1 Generators with T2.
+- 24 Hours range propellant, 12 hours fuel.
+(6,200,000m)
+- Added memory with target x/y/z to fly to, and chip to show distance to target.

 ![Ship Image](Vigil-mini.jpg)

 ## Vigil-ResearchVessel.fbe (Vigil RV)